VesnaBozic/git-commands/README.md

 ```bash
 git status
 ```
 > With **git status** command we display a list of the files that have been modified since the last time changes were saved.
-This changes are stored in a staging area.
-While changes are in the staging are we can still change them.
+These changes are stored in a staging area.
+While changes are in the staging area we can still change them.
 But once we added them to the repository, we can't make changes anymore in that commit.
 > git status shows files in staging area.

 ## Git diff